Seminar On Leadership Held At GIK Institute - UrduPoint

 Seminar On Leadership Held At GIK Institute

-SWABI, (UrduPoint / Pakistan Point News - 28th Feb, 2025) The Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI) hosted an insightful seminar on leadership, in its school of Management Sciences.
+SWABI, (UrduPoint / Pakistan Point News - 28th Feb, 2025) The Ghulam Ishaq Khan Institute of Engineering Sciences and Technology (GIKI) Topi hosted an insightful seminar on leadership in its school of Management Sciences.

-Adil Khattak, Member of the board of Governors, GIK Institute, was the keynote
+Adil Khattak, Member of the board of Governors, GIK Institute and other speakers attended the seminar.

-speaker.
-The event, held at GIK Campus, was participated by a large number of faculty members and students from the School of Management Sciences (SMGS), Computer Science and Engineering Disciplines of the Institute, says a press release.
+The event was also participated by a large number of faculty members and students from the School of Management Sciences (SMGS), Computer Science and Engineering Disciplines of the Institute, said a press release.

 Prof. Dr. Syed Muhammad Hasan Zaidi, acting Rector GIK Institute presented him the shield of the Institute and expressed deep appreciation for giving the students an opportunity to share such an inspiring learning environment.